catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 Some will not actually affect your output
-- maybe you weren't using that column anyways - but others will mean you have to make changes to your code, your methodology section, or the way you answer a question when presenting about your work.
+- maybe you weren't using that column anyways - but others will mean you have to make changes to your code, your conclusions, your methodology section, or the way you answer a question when presenting at a conference.

-It's nice to at least try to see these things coming, so in this episode we'll talk about:
+It's nice to at least try to see these things coming, so in this lesson we'll talk about:

 * identifying and articulating assumptions about a dataset
 * simple tools for testing these assumptions